 A similar shot from ‘Kino-Pravda’, a locomotive only – see above for the underneath view.

 A shot of a locomotive without carriages going away at the second location (very little clearance underneath – another heavy coupling hanging down!).
+This is the back of the tender to the locomotive in [01:06:55].

 Another steam engine ‘at speed’ along the track at the first filmed location (presumed from the post in the distance).